vsmid/htmlhammer/README.md

 const html = "<h1>Hello World!</h1>";

 document.body.append(
-    div({}, new HtmlString(html)) // Without HTMLString wrapper, html content would be treated as text content hence text node would be created
+    div(new HtmlString(html)) // Without HTMLString wrapper, html content would be treated as text content hence text node would be created
 );
 ```